 18. Known diagnosis of human immunodeficiency virus (HIV), hepatitis B or hepatitis C infection.
 Patients with previous hepatitis C infection that is now cured may be eligible.

 19. Any clinically significant concomitant medical condition, including but not limited to other autoimmune diseases, cardiovascular, gastrointestinal, hematological, immune, renal including a history of renal transplantation, neurological (including Batten disease), significant diabetes complication, any underlying conditions or receiving treatments that could affect red blood cell turnover or other diseases that in the opinion of the investigator would interfere with trial participation or procedures.
-Celiac disease with adequate diet before diagnosis or discovered by increased autoantibodies at Screening will be permitted.
+Celiac disease or elevated transglutaminase antibody titers is not a reason for exclusion.

 (US ONLY) Any clinically significant concomitant medical condition, including but not limited to other autoimmune or immune deficiency diseases (e.g., sarcoidosis, rheumatoid arthritis, moderate-to-severe psoriasis, inflammatory bowel disease, and other autoimmune conditions that may require treatment with TNF-alpha inhibitors or other biologics), gastrointestinal, hematological, or renal diseases including a history of any organ transplant (including renal transplantation and islet transplantation), neurological disease (including Batten disease); significant diabetes complication; a history of adrenal insufficiency; any underlying conditions or receiving treatments that could affect red blood cell turnover or other diseases that interfere with trial participation or procedures.
-Celiac disease with adequate diet before diagnosis or discovered by increased autoantibodies at Screening will be permitted, as well as autoimmune thyroid disease under certain conditions (see Exclusion Criterion #23).
+Celiac disease or elevated transglutaminase antibody titers is not a reason for exclusion, as well as autoimmune thyroid disease under certain conditions (see Exclusion Criterion #23).

-20. Significant cardiovascular disease (including inadequately controlled hypertension [resting blood pressure >140/90 mmHg despite treatment], history of myocardial infarction, angina, use of anti-anginal medicines [e.g., nitroglycerin], or abnormal cardiac stress test.
+20. (US ONLY) Significant cardiovascular disease (including inadequately controlled hypertension [resting blood pressure >140/90 mmHg despite treatment], history of myocardial infarction, angina, use of anti-anginal medicines [e.g., nitroglycerin], or abnormal cardiac stress test.

 21. History of significant hepatic disease or Screening alanine aminotransferase (ALT) >2.5 x upper limit of normal (ULN) or aspartate aminotransferase (AST) 3 x ULN and/or total bilirubin >2 x ULN.
 Patients with documented Gilbert syndrome and total bilirubin level ≥2 x ULN due to unconjugated hyperbilirubinemia, without other hepatic impairment, are permitted.

-23. Patients with hypothyroidism or hyperthyroidism must be on stable treatment for at least 3 months prior to Screening (with normal free thyroxine [T4] levels if hypothyroid).
+23. Patients diagnosed with hypothyroidism or hyperthyroidism must be on stable treatment for at least 3 months prior to Randomization (with normal free thyroxine [T4] levels if hypothyroid).

-(US ONLY) Patients with hypothyroidism or hyperthyroidism must be on stable treatment for at least 3 months prior to Screening (with normal free thyroxine [T4] levels if hypothyroid).
-A thyroid-stimulating hormone (TSH) level > 1.5 times the ULN at Screening is an exclusion criterion.
+(US ONLY) Patients diagnosed with hypothyroidism or hyperthyroidism must be on stable treatment for at least 3 months prior to Randomization (with normal free thyroxine [T4] levels if hypothyroid).
+A thyroid-stimulating hormone (TSH) level > 1.5 times the ULN at Screening (V1B) is an exclusion criterion.

 24. Any clinically significant abnormal findings during Screening, and any other medical condition(s) or laboratory findings that, in the opinion of the investigator, might jeopardize the patient's safety or ability to complete the trial.